AmrMomtaz/Lossless-Compression/README.md

 This project is part of **CSE471: Multimidea And Information Theory** which aims at implmenation and compare different lossless compression (Huffman, LZW, Arithmetic).

-To run the algorithms, go to the main class and enter the path of the file to be tested.
+To run the algorithms, go to the main class and insert the path of the file to be tested.

 ## Huffman Algorithm